 Each configuration will have a specific impact on the ride, that is, in maneuverability.

-Because there are many forces at work, fins, and interchangeable fin setups are the least understood surfboard component.
+Because of many forces at work, fins, and interchangeable fin setups are the least understood surfboard components.

 Fins will behave differently depending on the board and the ocean conditions.

 Whenever possible, test a couple of setups in similar situations so that you can make a rational decision.

 Five possible fin configurations can be used in a surfboard:

 The single fin is the original surfboard fin setup.
 It does not generate a lot of speed, but it is an excellent option for holding a surf line.

 The single fin is the most used configuration among longboarders.